-How To Succeed In Your Urology Rotation: Tips For Medical Students
+How to Succeed in your Urology Rotation: Tips for Medical Students

 In selecting residents, urology residency programs highly value performance in the urology rotation or clerkship.
 In one study of program directors, "grades in urology" had a mean importance rating of 7.4 on a scale of 1 (no importance) to 10 (most importance).
 The only criteria rated more important were urology references and USMLE scores.
 Given its importance in the selection process, I am often asked how students can stand out in these important rotations.
 Below are some important recommendations for success during the urology rotation.

-Understand Expectations And Then Exceed Them
+Urology Rotation and Then Exceed Them

 Expectations will vary from one urology rotation to rotation.
 Even within a rotation, you'll find that expectations differ from attending to attending, and resident to resident.
 Take the time to meet with your resident and attending to learn what is expected.
 "Every service does things differently, and clarifying earlier rather than later will make less work for you, and a more cohesive and productive educational experience," writes the Department of Urology at the University of North Carolina.